PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-13 18:26:37
+Last updated: 2024-04-13 18:27:11
-Random Quote: I'm honest.
-It's the world that's awful.  -  Sandor Clegane
+Random Quote: Rickard Karstark killed more than a Frey and a Lannister.
+He killed my honor.  -  Robb Stark